-qradar_advisor_quick_search: Watson Search
+Example of Watson Search

-Watson Search calls the QRadar Advisor REST API to perform a quick search on an indicator.
+This example workflow invokes the function “Watson Search”.
+The function calls the QRadar Advisor REST API to perform a quick search on an indicator.

-To use the example workflow for this function, the user creates an incident and then adds an artifact with the desired artifact type as shown in the Watson Search with Local Context function.
+To use this example workflow, the user creates an incident and then adds an artifact with the desired artifact type as shown in the Watson Search with Local Context function.

 The QRadar Advisor REST API for Watson Search returns data in json format.
 The json dictionary contains two lists, one for suspicious_observables, and the other for other_observables.
 In the post-process script of this example workflow, the suspicious_observables are mapped to default artifact types, using a dictionary defined there.
 The user can easily map observables to custom artifacts by modifying the dictionary mapping.